jrenaud90/TidalPy/Documentation/RadialSolver_x/index.md

 # Love Numbers and Radial Functions (`RadialSolver_x`)

-_Updated: 2026-09-18_
+_Updated: 2026-09-23_

 `TidalPy.RadialSolver_x` solves the viscoelastic-gravitational problem for a layered, spherically symmetric planet.
-It returns the radial functions y1 through y6 throughout the interior and the Love numbers k, h, and l at the surface.
+It returns the radial functions $y_1$ through $y_6$ throughout the interior and the Love numbers $k$, $h$, and $l$ at the surface.
 Those numbers set the magnitude of tidal dissipation, the speed of orbital and rotational evolution, and the predicted gravity and displacement signals of a body.

 There are three ways to call its functionality: